peteroupc/peteroupc.github.io/colorgen.md

 <a id=Dominant_Colors_of_an_Image></a>
 ## Dominant Colors of an Image

 There are several methods of finding the kind or kinds of colors that appear most prominently in a raster image (or other color content data).
+(Note that in what follows, the colors used in that image or data can be duplicates.)

 **Averaging.**  To find the dominant color using this technique&mdash;
 - add all the colors used in the image or data, or a sample of them (for RGB colors, adding two or more colors means adding each of their components individually), then
-- divide the result by the number of colors (not necessarily unique colors) added this way.
+- divide the result by the number of colors added this way.

 Note that for best results, this technique needs to be carried out with [_linear RGB colors_](#Linear_RGB_and_Companded_RGB).

 **[Color quantization](https://en.wikipedia.org/wiki/Color_quantization).** In this more complicated technique, the colors used in the image or data are reduced to a small set of colors (for example, ten to twenty).
-The quantization algorithm is too complicated to discuss in the document.
+There are several kinds of quantization algorithms, and they are too complicated to discuss in this document.
 Again, for best results, color quantization needs to be carried out with [_linear RGB_ colors](#Linear_RGB_and_Companded_RGB).

 **Histogram binning.** To find the dominant colors using this technique (which is independent of color model):